The Cold Open shows several close-up shots of a house fly buzzing around while Skyler's voice sings a lullaby.

-- Even Evil Has Standards: Arguably taken too far with Walt, who refuses to cook a batch of methamphetamine — one of the most harmful and addictive drugs that there is — because a fly may contaminate it.
-Jesse lampshades the absurdity of this:"We're making poison for people who don't care.
-We probably have the most un-picky customers in the world."
+- Even Evil Has Standards: Taken too an extreme with Walt, who refuses to cook a batch of methamphetamine — one of the most harmful and addictive drugs that there is — because a fly may contaminate it.
+Jesse lampshades the absurdity of this:Jesse: We make poison for people who don't care, alright?
+We probably have the most un-picky customers in the world.

-- For Want of a Nail: During the Motive Decay moment listed below, Walt says that he should never have left home and went to Jesse's apartment.
+- For Want of a Nail: During the Motive Decay moment listed below, Walt says that he should never have left home and gone to Jesse's apartment.
 He then quietly states that things could've been different if that were the case.
 Jesse, however, points out that doesn't necessarily mean things would have turned out better, and that he and Jane would likely have ended up either dying from an overdose, or being killed for their money.

 - Here We Go Again!: The episode ends with Walt finding a new fly on his smoke detector.

 - The Last of These Is Not Like the Others: In the list of reasons why he should still live, Walt tellingly adds the birth of his daughter as an after-thought, seeming to place more importance on the first million he made as a reason to have not dropped dead.

 - Locked in a Freezer: Walt and Jesse are trapped in the lab, unable to cook until they manage to decontaminate the lab (i.e., kill one of the most daring flies on television).
 They're stuck there until they can kill the fly and cook the batch.